Why I’m Outspoken About Endometriosis And My Second Trimester Miscarriage

 I don't think people realize that a miscarriage at 18 weeks isn't just the passing of some blood or a surgical procedure.
 Your uterus contracts and you give birth.
 It's an experience I wouldn't wish on anyone, and my heart breaks every time I hear of a woman who has had to do the same.
 If that's you, I'm so, so sorry.
 To this day, we still don't know how we managed to get pregnant; Amberley really was a miracle baby.

 Six months passed, and we braced ourselves to embark on IVF once more.
 This time, it happened.
-The injections, the scans, the BLOATING (why does no one warn you about the bloating?!).
+The injections, the scans, the BLOATING (no one warns you about the bloating!).
 Our nurses were wonderful, and we are so grateful to have had the opportunity to do this.
 Isn't science incredible?
 I bow down to the doctors, embryologists, and everyone else who makes this all possible; you're superhuman.

-We were incredibly fortunate to have 4 eggs retrieved and 3 make it to the blastocyst stage.
+We were incredibly fortunate to have 4 eggs retrieved, 3 of which made it to the blastocyst stage.
 Two of those little ones are now on ice, and the other was transferred.
 Now, we wait.
 I decided to document the whole journey on @miranda.burns because when I was at my lowest, it was like-minded women with similar experiences who really pulled me back from the brink.
 I now want to give back.
 We even launched our own podcast, 'Test Tube Baby', detailing the highs and lows of IVF.

 I pray that our story has a happy ending.
 I pray that you get your happy ending, too.
 I pray that we all get our rainbow babies.
 The most important thing to remember is that none of us are ever alone.
 We are a powerful tribe of wonderful women who have each other's backs.